Sevenplx/waylink_test/testingday1(10-22).md

 - Could you provide me with the MVP version of this app?
 - What is the main purpose of this app?
 - Who is the target audience of this app?
 - Could you share some examples of similar apps?
+- Can you walk me through which stage of development the app is currently in (alpha, beta, or closer to launch)?
+- What's the roadmap for polishing UX and fixing bugs (before official release)?

+I'd love to understand these 😊

 ---